Dar Al-Hekma University

-Dar Al-Hekma University comprises four main schools: School of Business and Law, School of Design and Architecture, School of Health, Behavioral Sciences and Education, and School of Engineering, Computing and Informatics.
-The university offers master's degrees in seven different majors offered for both male and female students.
-The degree programs offered by the University are developed in collaboration with International universities, and are fully licensed, and recognized by the Saudi Ministry of Education.
+Dar Al-Hekma University comprises three main schools: The Hekma School of Business and Law, School of Engineering, Computing and Design, School of Education, Health and Behavioral Sciences.
+The University offers master's degrees in seven different majors offered for both male and female students.
+The degree programs offered by the University are developed in collaboration with international universities, and are fully licensed, and recognized by the Saudi Ministry of Education.

 Academic Accreditation

 In 2017, Dar Al-Hekma University has received for the second time the NCAAA Accreditation from the National Center for Academic Accreditation and Assessment.

 History

 Dar Al-Hekma University, a pioneering project of the Al-Elm Foundation, was established in 1999 after nearly four years of intensive planning and successful implementation, with the objective of providing higher educational facilities and services through academic institutions such as colleges and universities in the Kingdom of Saudi Arabia.
 The medium of instruction for all degree programs is English.

 The academic programs at the university were developed by the Texas International Education Consortium (TIEC), Austin, Texas, US.
 About 140 experts were recruited to serve on the various project elements teams to complete the task of developing the overall curriculum, the detailed course description and course syllabus as well as information on the laboratory component and text books, etc.

 The first year, 120 students enrolled in three majors: management information systems, interior design, and special education.

 In 2002, the first group of graduates was honored at a ceremony by the late King Abdullah, Crown Prince at the time.